 The Project Panel: Think of It as a File System

-How do you like to keep your system organized—tidy folders for everything or files strewn across the desktop?
-Personally, I’m always happiest with a project that is well organized, even if I’m the only one likely to ever work on it.
+How do you like to organize your system—tidy folders for everything or files strewn across the desktop?
+Personally, I’m most content with a project that is well organized, even if I’m the only one likely to work on it.
 When sharing with others, however, good organization becomes essential.
-The Project panel mirrors your file system (whether it’s Explorer or Finder), and keeping it well organized and tidy can clarify your thought process regarding the project itself.
+The Project panel mirrors your file system (whether it’s Explorer or Finder), and keeping it well organized and tidy can clarify your thought process regarding the project.

-I know, I know, eat your vegetables, clean your room.
-Imagine that the person next opening your project is you, but with a case of amnesia.
-Actually, that basically is you after a sufficient period of time.
+I know, I know, eat your vegetables, and clean your room.
+Imagine that the person next opening your project is you, but with a case of amnesia—actually, that basically is you after a sufficient period of time.

 Figure 4.1 shows a couple of typical project templates containing multiple compositions to create one final shot, although these could certainly be adapted for a group of similar shots or a sequence.
 When you need to return to a project over the course of days or weeks, this level of organization can be a lifesaver.

 Figure 4.1.
-A complex project such as a shot for a feature film might be generically organized (left) to include numbering that reflects pipeline order and multiple output comps with no actual edits, just the necessary settings.
-At minimum (right), you should have Source and Precomps folders, as well as a Reference folder, to keep things tidy.
+A complex project, such as a shot for a feature film, might be generically organized (top) to include numbering that reflects pipeline order and multiple output comps with no actual edits, just the necessary settings.
+At minimum (bottom), you should have Source and Precomps folders, as well as a Reference folder, to keep project contents tidy.